Next Chapter

 Time-Based Invoice

-A time-based invoice is used when you charge your customers for your time, rather than for a specific product or service.
+A time-based invoice is used when you charge your customers for your time, rather than a specific product or service.
 It includes the number of hours worked, the hourly rate, and the total amount due.
-This type of invoice is suitable for businesses that provide services that are billed on an hourly basis, such as consulting, legal, or accounting services.
+This type of invoice is suitable for businesses that provide services that are billed hourly, such as consulting, legal, or accounting services.

 download skema harga software erp